 When you or your child needs to stay away from milk-containing products, how do you ensure those vital nutrients for growth are being met?

-Children on milk elimination diets who cannot breastfeed – especially under the age of 2 years – are recommended to use a hypoallergenic formula to supplement the diet.6 This is where amino acid-based formulas like Neocate can play a nutritionally important role.
-Neocate Junior products are an important source of hypoallergenic protein – in the form of amino acids – and contain other important nutrients to supplement an elimination diet.
-Neocate also offers Neocate Nutra, which is meant to be used as a supplement to the diet and is high in calcium and also a good source of vitamin D and iron.
+Children on milk elimination diets who cannot breastfeed – especially under the age of 2 years – are recommended to use a hypoallergenic formula to supplement the diet.
+This is where amino acid-based formulas like Neocate can play an important role in nutrition.
+Neocate Splash and Neocate Junior products are an important source of hypoallergenic protein – in the form of amino acids.
+They also contain other important nutrients at levels that can supplement an elimination diet.
+Neocate also offers Neocate Nutra, which is meant to be used as a supplement to the diet and is high in calcium and also a good source of vitamin D, iron and zinc.

-Many healthcare professionals and even parents assume that Neocate products, like Neocate Junior, are only for children.
-However, just because Neocate products were originally designed with children in mind, they can still be used by teenagers and adults.
-In fact many older individuals use Neocate Junior or Neocate Splash as part of an elimination diet.
-Some adults, especially those with high energy needs, can even use Neocate Junior as a sole source of nutrition.
+Many healthcare professionals and even parents assume that Neocate products, like Neocate Splash, are only for children.
+However, just because Neocate products are often used by teenagers and adults.
+Many older individuals use Neocate Junior or Neocate Splash as part of an elimination diet.
+Some teens and adults, especially those with high energy needs, can even use Neocate Splash or Neocate Junior as a sole source of nutrition.

-How much Neocate Junior does it take to meet calcium needs?
+How much Neocate does it take to meet calcium needs?

 It’s important to know that calcium doesn’t only come from dairy foods.
 Dark leafy greens are another great source!
-The healthcare team – a registered dietitian (RD) in particular – can check the diet for sources of calcium.
-This will help the healthcare team figure out how much more calcium is needed from a supplemental source like Neocate.
+The healthcare team – a registered dietitian nutritionist (RDN) in particular – can assess the diet for sources of calcium.
+This helps the healthcare team figure out how much more calcium is needed from a supplemental source like Neocate.

 Fluid ounces (fl oz) needed per day to meet 100% DRI for Calcium from Neocate Junior, Unflavored